-This sensitivity represents the impact of an immediate drop in market values of stock and real estate as of the end of March 2014.
-Adjusted net worth would change as the market value of stock and real estate changes.
-At the same time, the value of existing business would change as the amount of assets changes.
+This sensitivity represents the impact of an immediate drop in market values of stock and real estate as of the end of March 2015.
+Adjusted net worth is directly affected by the change in market value of stock and real estate.
+The value of existing business would also be affected by the change in the value of assets.